kopecmartin/24h-hackathon-2019/README.md

-# TBD
+# 24h-hackathon-2019

 ## About
-The project was implemented during 24h hackathon competition in Brno organised by [UnIT](https://unitbrno.cz/) Brno on 12-13.4.2019.
+This project was implemented during 24h hackathon competition in Brno organised by [UnIT](https://unitbrno.cz/) Brno on 12-13.4.2019.

 ## Task